 There’s a wealth of abs workouts for beginners out there, because the demand is never-ending.
-Whether you're a seasoned HIIT workout pro or you're just learning how to do a crunch, men and women alike want a toned, tight core in time for summer, but not many people have a great deal of spare time to devote to it.
+Whether you're a seasoned HIIT workout pro or you've just started using one of the best ab rollers, men and women alike want a toned, tight core in time for summer, but not many people have a great deal of spare time to devote to it.
 But we reckon we’ve found one of the best workouts for abs to help that six pack shine – and, what's more, it can be done in under 20 minutes.

 Alex Crockford is a personal trainer and creator of fitness app Crockfit, as well as our 30-day bulk-up workout plan for packing on muscle in under a month.
 What he doesn’t know about getting a six-pack isn’t worth knowing (see pic below for the proof…), so it made sense that we’d call on Alex for an abs workout for beginners.